bearclawpower/api-documentation-jekyll/_docs/index.md

 <div class="note unreleased">
   <h5>You'll see this by a feature that hasn't been released</h5>
-  <p>Some pieces of this website are for future versions of Jekyll that
-    are not yet released.</p>
+  <p>Some pieces of this website are for future enhancements of WPS API that are not yet released.</p>
 </div>

-If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please [file an issue]({{ site.repository }}/issues/new) and we’ll see about including it in this guide.
+If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please
+[file an issue]({{ site.repository }}/issues/new) and we’ll see about including it in this guide.